aerospike/backup-go/cmd/asbackup/readme.md

       --estimate-samples int                   The number of samples to take when running a backup estimate. (default 10000) -c, --continue string                        Resumes an interrupted/failed backup from where it was left off, given the .state file that was generated from the interrupted/failed run.
-      --state-file-dst <namespace>.asb.state   Either a path with a file name or a directory in which the backup state file will be placed if the backup is interrupted/fails.
+      --state-file-dst                         Either a path with a file name or a directory in which the backup state file will be placed if the backup is interrupted/fails.
 If a path with a file name is used, that exact path is where the backup file will be placed.
 If a directory is given, the backup state will be placed in the directory with name <namespace>.asb.state, or